Nasha Versia

-Nasha Versija ("Our Version") is a Moscow-based Russian weekly tabloid founded in 1998 by Artyom Borovik, nowadays owned by Nikolai Zyatkov, former editor-in-chief of Argumenty I Fakty newspaper.
+Nasha Versija ("Our Version") is a Moscow-based Russian weekly tabloid founded in 1998 by Artyom Borovik, nowadays owned by Vyacheslav Kalinin.
 Weekly print circulation of 170 000 in March 2017.
 The newspaper adheres to the generally accepted standards of investigative journalism.

 In 2005 the newspaper received a new logo Nasha Versija (previous – Versija).
 The same year, Rodionov publishing house tried to buy a popular newspaper from Veronika Borovik-Khiltchevskaya, Borovik's widow, but the ownership finally changed in 2007.
 The new owner became Nikolai Zyatkov.
+Since then newspaper changed ownership till it was finally acquired by Vyacheslav Kalinin in 2025.

 Those who worked and contributed to Nasha Versia: